Parents and Caregiversbcsrc2022-05-02T06:04:30+00:00

-If this is your child’s first time joining the program or maybe you’ve done this for a number of years, we’d like to welcome you to the new BC Summer Reading Club website!
-BC Summer Reading Club is a free literacy program designed to engage school-aged children, ages 5-14, with libraries and reading, throughout the summer.
-We strive to do so in a way that is fun, educational, inclusive and community-oriented.
+If this is your child’s first time joining the program, or maybe you’ve done this for a number of years, we’d like to welcome you to the BC Summer Reading Club website!
+BC Summer Reading Club is a free literacy program designed to engage children, ages 5-14, with libraries and reading, throughout the summer.
+We strive to do so in a way that is fun, educational, inclusive, and community-oriented.

 Here are some key pieces of information that you need to know to help support your child’s BC SRC experience this summer:

 Every library runs the program a little differently to best suit the needs of their communities, so it’s always best to start there.
-See if they’re running programs, contests, and other activities throughout the summer.
+See if your library is running programs, contests, and other activities throughout the summer.
 Your local library should be giving out print reading records, stickers, and bookmarks for the program.

 Find out what’s happening at your local library using the menu on the right side.